 If only summary criteria were described, how can potential applicants access application manuals or other n/a state publications describing the application criteria?
 (CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available n/a to units of general local government, and non-profit organizations, including community and faith-based organizations.
 (ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other n/a community-based organizations).
 (HOPWA only) Describe how resources will be allocated among funding categories.
-If projects pass threshold then they will be scored and ranked.
+If projects pass threshold, then they will be scored and ranked.
 Projects will be funded as funds permit and until funding is exhausted.

-Describe threshold factors and grant size limits.
+State Program Name: HOME Tenant Based Rental Assistance (TBRA) Describe threshold factors and grant size limits.
 What are the outcome measures expected as a result of the method of distribution?
 Threshold factors for applications: Long term viability Demonstrated experience Audited financials CHDO certification Debarment certification for entities receiving federal funds Market demand documentation Department of Financial Institutions (DFI) documentation Readiness to proceed Percentage of CMI units HOME RHD sets a maximum of \$1,000,000 per award, and no more than 2 awards per developer per year, except for CHDO recipients.
-State Program Name: Funding Sources: HOME Tenant Based Rental Assistance (TBRA) HOME What are the outcome measures expected as a result of the method of distribution?
+Funding Sources: HOME 11

 Describe the state program addressed by the Method of Distribution.
 Tenant Based Rental Assistance (TBRA) is a rental subsidy that sub-grantees can use to help individual households with incomes at or below 80% of the county median income (CMI) afford housing costs such as rent and security deposits.
 Sub-grantees may also assist tenants with utility deposits when HOME is used for rental assistance or security deposits.
-Households targeted for the HOME-TBRA funds include homeless individuals or families and households at risk of homelessness.
-TBRA funds will also target homeless households with at least one household member with a disability as well as youth transitioning from foster care and homeless and have experienced domestic violence.
-DEHCR encourages using a "Housing First" model of housing and support services.
+HOME-TBRA targets low-income households struggling to obtain and maintain permanent affordable housing.
 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 Funds are awarded through a multi-year grant application process open to any UGLG (Units of General Local Government) or private nonprofit agency in Wisconsin that meets the application eligibility criteria.
 Awarded grants can potentially be renewed in subsequent years, but the submission of a grant application is still required.
 Submitted grant applications are reviewed and scored.
-Grant applications will be evaluated based on the factors described below.
-Some criterion may be added based on the overall performance or issues that arose in the previous contract period.

-- Completeness of application and attachments - Agency staff, background and experience working with the described target population/TBRA program - Agency budget and ability to provide support staff and resources to support TBRA - Targeted population and strength of justification in choosing target population - Program design and administration - Outreach and inclusion of beneficiaries - Explanation for how the match requirement will be met - Availability of support services - Long-term impact - Coordination with local Continua of Care - WISP Participation and accuracy of report included in application - Goal setting and implementation schedule - Organization's track record, including the sub-grantee's past performance and progress regarding all of their DEHCR-funded grant programs

 If only summary criteria were described, how can potential applicants access application manuals or other n/a state publications describing the application criteria?
 (CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available n/a to units of general local government, and non-profit organizations, including community and faith-based organizations.
+(ESG only)

-(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other n/a community-based organizations).
-(HOPWA only) Describe how resources will be allocated among funding categories.
+Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
+(HOPWA only) n/a Describe how resources will be allocated among funding categories.
 Describe threshold factors and grant size limits.
 What are the outcome measures expected as a result of the method of distribution?
-12 State Program Name: Housing Opportunities for Persons With AIDS (HOPWA) Funding Sources: HOPWA Describe the state program addressed by the Method of Distribution.
-HOPWA provides housing assistance and supportive services for income-eligible persons with acquired immunodeficiency syndrome or related diseases, and their families.

-Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-Selected applicants must be able to provide the full range of HOPWA services statewide or have formal subcontracts in place with local service providers.
-If only summary criteria were described, how can potential applicants access application manuals or other n/a state publications describing the application criteria?
-(CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available n/a to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other The Division of Energy, Housing and Community Resources issues a request for proposal statewide for a project sponsor.
-The applicant is chosen based on abilit to provide HOPWA services statewide, either directly or through subcontracts. community-based organizations).
-(HOPWA only)

-Describe how resources will be allocated among funding categories.
-For DEHCR's HOPWA grant, assistance will be provided for: • short term rental assistance • associated supportive services • housing counseling Describe threshold factors and grant size limits.
-HOPWA funds are received from HUD as a formula grant annually.
-Funds are awarded to one project sponsor.
-What are the outcome measures expected as a result of the method of distribution?
-The outcome measures are numbers of HOPWA eligible persons and their families who receive housing assistance and supportive services necessary to maintain housing.
-13 State Program Name: Housing Trust Fund Funding Sources: HTF Describe the state program addressed by the Method of Distribution.
-HTF provides additional resources to construct and rehabilitate housing for extremely low-income Wisconsin families.